adyen-examples/adyen-java-react-ecommerce-example/e-commerce-app-blog.md

 }
 ```

-The controller ensures that all actions are done against the active shopping cart of the user logged into the session hence ensures security issues like the man in the middle attacks and request spoofing doesn't happen.
-When payment is completed successfully we close the active shopping cart ensuring every user has only one active shopping cart at a time.
+The controller ensures that all actions are done against the active shopping cart of the user logged into the session.
+This ensures that security issues like man-in-the-middle attacks and request spoofing do not happen.
+When payment is completed successfully, we close the active shopping cart, ensuring every user has only one active shopping cart at a time.

 On the client-side, we will create a React page to show the [payment options](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/30899562564be5f2b6dd1291af812c3f4ff8e22e#diff-3723704a01d50dc81a81a4a3e56936eb) and payment [result status](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/30899562564be5f2b6dd1291af812c3f4ff8e22e#diff-8e5b7843a18c84ef4f242a352d2572fe), a [redux reducer](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/30899562564be5f2b6dd1291af812c3f4ff8e22e#diff-6d93eb93377c66204b2e844472d95860) to talk to the new API endpoints.
 We will also download and add the Adyen client-side resources to our [index.html](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/30899562564be5f2b6dd1291af812c3f4ff8e22e#diff-747e7a37d03935942014106202566830) file.

-Here are the important bits of the checkout page
+Here are the important bits of the checkout page:

 ```tsx
 //import ...;